-At Brainscape we know that learning a new language as an adult can be a challenge.
+Learning a new language as an adult can be a challenge.
 You need dedication and the right resources, not to mention a lot of practice, in order to do it right.
-That’s why few people attempt to complicate matters further by trying to learn two new languages at the same time.
+That’s why few people attempt to complicate matters further by learning two languages at once.

 In short, yes, it is possible to learn two languages simultaneously.
 Our brains are frequently required to learn similar topics at the same time.
 In fact, all educational curriculum count on the fact that you should be able to process and filter information from multiple categories concurrently.
 Even in other situations, our brains are primed to adjust to new tasks as needed on a regular basis.